• Skip to main content

 An Introduction to USRNs

 Conventional street addresses have been around for hundreds of years and have proved perfectly good for most uses.
-But conventional street addresses have their drawbacks.
-There are many streets, even in the same town, with similar or even the same names.
-Conventional street addresses can also be misspelt or misunderstood.
-They have unconventional and often unusual formats, which the digital world finds difficult to handle.
+But conventional street addresses have their drawbacks, and the problems unique street reference numbers solve include:

 Consequences of using conventional street addresses include misdirected or lost parcels, late deliveries of goods and difficulties in coordinating road works and utility works.

-Postcodes can be of some use in identifying streets but postcodes do not provide a complete solution.
+Postcodes can be of some use in identifying streets, but postcodes do not provide a complete solution.

-Today we live in a world that is full of data and is increasingly data-driven.
-Effective use of data can make things much more efficient.
-USRNs are a way of standardising and also digitising street address data to make it more efficient.
+Today, we live in a world that is full of data and is increasingly data-driven.
+Effective use of data can make things much more efficient, but get it wrong and it can provide a completely misleading view of an area or specific property (note: this is why UPRNs have also been created to help identify specific properties).

 USRNs allow different users to collate, validate, share and collaborate using data from different databases all based on a single common identifier.
 Every organisation that uses them can be sure they are talking about the same street.